CptChaz/imagemagick-container/README.md

 ```
 docker-compose up -d
 ```
-For Unrais:
+For Unraid:
+Until the container hits CA, do an extended search for dockerhub results in CA to find this container.
+Skip the default unraid config.
-Simply fill in those same two mappings in the container -> Volume Mappings fields
+Simply fill in those same two mappings listed above, in the container -> Volume Mappings fields

 ## Docker Hub:
 https://hub.docker.com/r/cptchaz/imagemagick-container